Professional edition active

 Table

-Diagnosis is based on observation of responses to withdrawal from and, if practical, reintroduction to the suspected drug.
+Diagnosis is based on observation of responses to withdrawal from and, if practical, reintroduction to the suspected medication.

 Treatment of Drug-Induced Pulmonary Disease